Auditor I – Performance

 Minimum Qualifications/General Experience:

 Successful completion of a bachelor’s degree from an accredited college or university, preferably in a field related to performance auditing and one (1) year of employment in professional performance audit or program evaluation work.
 Disciplines considered relevant to performance auditing include, but are not limited to, public administration, social sciences, political science, statistics, accounting, journalism, business, economics, and law.

 Professional audit or program evaluation work is interpreted as work performed as a performance auditor, legislative analyst, program evaluator, or related occupation.

-Master’s degree in public policy, public administration, business administration, or related field preferred.
+Master’s degree in public policy, public administration, business administration, accounting, or related field preferred.

 Knowledge, Skills and Abilities:

 - Knowledge of performance audit standards or program evaluation principles and practices.